 For the chancellor, this result is simultaneously a validation and a dressing-down.
-Her CDU party has polled around 33 percent of the vote – a loss of almost 10 percent compared to 2013.
+Her CDU party has polled around 33 per cent of the vote – a loss of almost 10 per cent compared to 2013.
 The field of political competition has widened.
-Not only is the right-wing populist AfD entering parliament for the first time, it will be the third-strongest force within it.
+Not only is the right-wing populist AfD entering parliament for the first time, but it will also be the third-strongest force within it.

 A new challenge for Angela Merkel.
 However, the election result also demonstrates that, even after suffering considerable losses in the CDU’s worst result since 1949, Merkel is still comfortably able to govern.

 This is not a political earthquake.
 The double-digit vote for the AfD was anticipated, as was the Social Democrats’ continued decline.
 The free-market liberal FDP has returned to the Bundestag, which means that Merkel now has two coalition options.

 The Grand Coalition is unlikely to be revived: The SPD is unhappy in the role of junior partner and won’t want to take it on for another term.
 The only other serious possibility is a three-way coalition consisting of the CDU (black), FDP (yellow) and Green Party (green).
 This is being referred to as a “Jamaica coalition” after the colours of that country’s flag.
 These are uncharted political waters: It could take quite some time to negotiate the formation of a government.

 Merkel’s fourth term

 There will be no experiments.
 After the election, Germany remains as it was – a political, social and economic quiet zone.
 The agitation is elsewhere: in Erdogan’s Turkey, Trump’s USA, Putin’s Russia and Brexit Britain.

 Many people see these as worrying times for other reasons as well: Populism and the fear of terrorism are rampant.
 For the most part, however, Germany is pretty calm.
 This general election could almost be seen as a psychological certificate of health.